 How to Freeze Zucchini

-Pack your steamed zucchini in measured amounts into freezer containers or in heavy-duty resealable bags, leaving 1/2 inch of space at the top.
-Then allow the zucchini to cool, seal the bags and toss ’em in the freezer.
-(Don’t forget to mark the date and use-by date.)
+Pack your shredded (and steamed) zucchini in measured amounts into freezer containers or in heavy-duty resealable bags, leaving 1/2 inch of space at the top.
+Then allow the zucchini to cool, if steamed, seal the bags and toss ’em in the freezer.
+Don’t forget to mark the date and use-by date.